 How a lack of informed consent may apply to your situation

 Lack of informed consent compensation may apply if you receive incorrect information.
 For instance, being told a treatment has a 5% risk of failure when the closer figure is more like 15%.
 Or, if you have a surgery different to the one which you’ve agreed to undertake.

 Indeed, the doctor does not have to divulge every single risk relating to treatment.
 But they do need to honestly answer your questions to the best of their ability.
 Ultimately, they should also give you all information you should reasonably expect.

 To be clear: medical treatments require valid consent from patients that are in the best possible position informed decision.
 Otherwise, the signed consent form is as worthless in terms of clinical negligence as the paper and information given to them.

 Experts at The Medical Negligence Experts have the relevant experience and knowledge to help you successfully claim compensation for informed consent negligence.
 As the claimant, you need to prove that your doctor was remiss in ensuring you could provide informed consent.
 Furthermore, that with access to all the appropriate information, you would not agree to proceed.

 We firmly believe that top-quality legal advice and representation should be accessible to everyone who needs it, not only those who have the available funds to pay upfront for it.
 That’s why we handle the majority of our medical negligence claims on a no win no fee* basis.

-We also offer a free, no-obligation consultation with a legal advisor so you can find out about the claims process and decide what is the best course of action for you and your family.
+We also offer a free, no-obligation conversation with an agent so you can find out about the claims process and decide what is the best course of action for you and your family.